 The key treatments for asthma are steroids and other anti-inflammatory drugs.
 These asthma drugs both help to control asthma and prevent asthma attacks.

 Steroids and other anti-inflammatory drugs work by reducing inflammation, swelling, and mucus production in the airways of a person with asthma.
 As a result, the airways are less inflamed and less likely to react to asthma triggers, allowing people with symptoms of asthma to have better control over their condition.

 What Are the Main Types of Steroids and Anti-Inflammatory Drugs for Asthma?

 The main types of anti-inflammatory drugs for better asthma control are steroids or corticosteroids.
-Other anti-inflammatory treatments include mast cell stabilizers, leukotriene modifiers, and immunomodulators.
+Other anti-inflammatory treatments include leukotriene modifiers and immunomodulators.

 What Are Inhaled Steroids?